brunoscopelliti/poker-has/README.md

 ## About poker-has

-**poker-has** does just a simple thing: it tries to guess the strength of a given poker combination.
+**poker-has** does just one thing: it tries to guess the strength of a given poker combination.
 It exports only one method:

 ```
 const whatIs = require("poker-has");
 ```

-This `whatIs` function expects to be called with an array of five *cards*.
+The `whatIs` function expects to be called with an array of five *cards*.
 A `card` is an object with properties `rank`, and `type`, like the one used by [poker-deck](https://github.com/brunoscopelliti/poker-deck).

 ```